watson-intu/self-sdk/docs/workshops-devcon/5.5/lab-docs/workshop_5.md

 4. Run: `scripts/build_raspi.sh`

-###You are now ready to proceed from **Section 3: Download the Self SDK onto your computer and add in the code for the LED gesture.**
+###You are now ready to proceed from **Section 3: Download the Self SDK onto your computer and add in the code for the move joint gesture.**

 As you have already downloaded the `wlabs_self-sdk-master.zip` file, your first step will be **Section 3.A.2:** Create a new directory named **intu** in your **home** directory
 .